adonisv79/docker-grafana-graphite/README.md

 ### Using the Docker Index (Windows) ###

 For windows, you can just start the container using the default docker run command.
-Note: replace ports like '4400' with the port where grafana will be accesible to
+Note: replace ports like '80' with the port where grafana will be accesible to.
+In the example below we replaced the grafana port 80 with port '4400'
 ```bash
 c:\docker run -d -p 4400:80 -p 81:81 -p 2003:2003 -p 8125:8125/udp -p 8126:8126 --name grafana4 adonisv79/grafana4
 ```